 Reasons for hereditary

-Genes come in pairs in the same way like the chromosomes.
+Genes come in pairs in the same way as the chromosomes.
 Each parent of a human being carries two copies of their genes and each parent passes one copy of genes to their child.
 This is the reason why the child has many characteristics of both the parents like hair colour, same eyes etc.

 Functions of Genes

-- Proteins are the most important materials in the human body which not only help by being the building blocks for muscles, connecting tissue and skin but also takes care of the enzymes production.
+- Proteins are the most important materials in the human body which not only help by being the building blocks for muscles, connecting tissue and skin but also takes care of the production of the enzyme.

 - Genes consist of a particular set of instructions or specific functions.
-For example, globin gene was instructed to produce haemoglobin.
+For example, the globin gene was instructed to produce haemoglobin.
 Haemoglobin is a protein that helps to carry oxygen in the blood.